open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecvolumesindexglusterfs">glusterfs</a></b></td>
         <td>object</td>
         <td>
-          glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.<br/>
+          glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.
+More info: https://examples.k8s.io/volumes/glusterfs/README.md<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexhostpath">hostPath</a></b></td>
         <td>object</td>
         <td>
-          hostPath represents a pre-existing file or directory on the host machine that is directly exposed to<br/>
+          hostPath represents a pre-existing file or directory on the host machine that is directly exposed to the container.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexiscsi">iscsi</a></b></td>
         <td>object</td>
         <td>
-          iscsi represents an ISCSI Disk resource that is attached to a kubelet's host machine and then expose<br/>
+          iscsi represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+More info: https://examples.k8s.io/volumes/iscsi/README.md<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexnfs">nfs</a></b></td>
         <td>object</td>
         <td>
-          nfs represents an NFS mount on the host that shares a pod's lifetime More info: https://kubernetes.<br/>
+          nfs represents an NFS mount on the host that shares a pod's lifetime More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexpersistentvolumeclaim">persistentVolumeClaim</a></b></td>
         <td>object</td>
         <td>
-          persistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same name<br/>
+          persistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.
+More info: https://kubernetes.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecvolumesindexphotonpersistentdisk">photonPersistentDisk</a></b></td>
         <td>object</td>
         <td>
-          photonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets <br/>
+          photonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets host machine<br/>
         </td>
         <td>false</td>
       </tr><tr>